PotSergione/sergiosbot/README.md

 # SergiosBot:
-## containing the data used by PotBot: a CNNLSTM dynamic ensemble network to forecast bitcoin price.
+## containing the data used by PotBot: a CNNLSTM network to forecast bitcoin price.

 * investment_data.csv = contains the current amount of euro invested
 * holding.csv = contains the current amount of euro not invested